geeklearningio/gl-vsts-tasks-azure/Extension/overview.md

 [Learn more](https://github.com/geeklearningio/gl-vsts-tasks-azure/wiki) about this extension on the wiki!

+> Note that we new agents features hence TFS 2015 is not supported.

 ## Tasks included

 * **[Azure Web App Slots Swap](https://github.com/geeklearningio/gl-vsts-tasks-azure/wiki/Azure-Web-App-Slots-Swap)**: Swap two deployment slots of an Azure Web App